 The following rights are not included in the licence:

-The ICE Core repertoire is the repertoire ICE licenses directly on a multi-territory basis, as an agent for several rightsholders.
+The ICE Core repertoire is the repertoire ICE licenses directly on a multi-territory basis, on behalf of multiple rights holders.
 In general, this includes the repertoire of PRS, GEMA, STIM, IMRO, MCPS, independent publishers that have joined up with PRS’ multi-territory initiative, as well as additional publishers directly affiliated with ICE (Peer, Downtown and Concord).

 Please see the licence terms and conditions for a detailed breakdown of the repertoire included in the licence.

-In addition and through the reciprocal agreements with collection societies around the world, GEMA, PRS, STIM, IMRO and MCPS are able to offer residual blanket repertoire in their home territories (UK, Ireland, Germany, Sweden, Malta, Cyprus and Gibraltar) which is also licensed directly via ICE.
+In addition and through the reciprocal agreements with collection societies around the world, GEMA, PRS, STIM, IMRO, MCPS and SABAM are able to offer residual blanket repertoire in their home territories (UK, Ireland, Belgium, Germany, Sweden, Malta, Cyprus and Gibraltar) which is also licensed directly via ICE.

 An ICE Direct licence grants the rights to 1. communicate to the public (“performing rights”, which is distinct from public performance) and 2. mechanically reproduce the underlying musical works (or compositions) of the repertoire ICE represents.
 There will be additional licensors of these rights in different repertoire which your service will need to secure a licence for.
 There are also separate rights to use sound recordings that you may need a licence for.